All food and drink contains calories.

 Being underweight means that you are not eating enough for your height.
 This can leave you feeling low in energy, and can lead to health problems.

 - Out of balance?
 Being a healthy weight depends on having the right balance between the calories we are putting in and those we are burning in energy.
-If you are underweight it might be because you are not eating enough or because you are exercising too much.
+If you are underweight, it might be because you are not eating enough or because you are exercising too much.
+There may also be other reasons for being underweight, so talk to your school nurse or GP for more information

 - Re-balancing The first step to increasing your weight is to make sure that you are eating regular meals (breakfast, lunch, evening meal) and having 2-3 snacks per day.
-Use the eatwell guide to help you.
+Use The Eatwell Guide to help you.
 Try snack foods like a scone with butter and jam or cheese and biscuits.
 If you are already doing this, then think about changing some of the foods and drinks you have.
-Go for the high fat/calorie options; see the list below to give you some ideas.
-You could also try adding butter, margarine or cheese to vegetables, potatoes, rice or pasta.
+Go for the high fat/calorie options, and you could also try adding butter, margarine or cheese to vegetables, potatoes, rice or pasta.

-For more information on being underweight, have a look at the NHS Choices website for girls or the NHS Choices website for boys.
+For more information on being underweight, have a look at:

 - Don’t panic!
-For some young people, just keeping their weight the same is enough – as they grow taller they will naturally become a healthy weight.
+For some young people, just keeping their weight the same is enough – as you grow taller, you will naturally become a healthier weight

 How to get help